EricMen/Marketing-Attribution-Models/README.md

 > Organic Search > Facebook > Direct > **$19**

-The number of component joneys increases exponentially the more distinct channels you have: The rate is 2^n (2 to the power of n) for **n channels**.
+The number of component journeys increases exponentially the more distinct channels you have: The rate is 2^n (2 to the power of n) for **n channels**.

 In other words, with 3 distinct touchpoints there are 8 permutations. **With over 15, for instance, this process is unfeasible**.